-The Secret Language of Narcissists, Sociopaths and Psychopaths:
+The Secret Language of Narcissists: How abusers manipulate and traumatize their victims.

 These pathological individuals walk among us every day in their false masks, often unseen and noticed because of how eerily normal they are.
 They can be of any gender, background, and socioeconomic status.
 Often times, they are charming, charismatic, the life of the party, able to hook their victims in and dupe the public effortlessly.
 It’s very possible you’ve dated, worked with, had a family member or friend with Narcissistic Personality Disorder or Antisocial Personality Disorder in your lifetime – even if you didn’t know it then.

 Learning the emotional language of these predators means acknowledging that their cruelty is not only explicit but implicit, deeply ingrained in nuances in their facial expressions, gestures, tones, and most importantly, the contradictory mismatch between their words and actions.
 Most importantly, their cruelty is deliberate and designed to control and ultimately destroy their victims.

 Their manipulation is psychological and emotionally devastating – and very dangerous, especially considering the brain circuitry for emotional and physical pain are one and the same.
 What a victim feels when they are punched in the stomach can be similar to the pain a victim feels when they are verbally and emotionally abused, and the effects of narcissistic abuse can be crippling and long-lasting, even resulting in symptoms of PTSD or Complex PTSD.